 “LEAVE A LEGACY – Make a Difference in the Lives that Follow” is the theme for this educational effort involving almost 20 area charitable organizations.
-The goal is simple – to let people know about ways to extend their charitable legacy in support of their favorite charities.
-This first-of-its-kind cooperative effort reflects the desire of Covenant Health and our foundations, as well as other charities to join together in promoting information which will ultimately lead to a better East Tennessee.
+The goal is simple: to let people know about ways to extend their charitable legacy in support of their favorite charities.
+This first-of-its-kind cooperative effort reflects the desire of Covenant Health, its foundations, and other charities to promote information which will ultimately lead to a better East Tennessee.

 Frequently Asked Questions